-With over 25 years' experience in events delivery, in public and private sectors, since 2007, Ruth has taught events management.
-Her PhD study is on the role of events in church culture.
+With over 25 years' experience in events delivery, in public and private sectors, Rev. Ruth Dowson has taught at the UK Centre for Events Management since 2007.
+Her PhD study is on the nature of the eventization of faith.
 Ruth is a priest in the Church of England.

-As an events practitioner, Ruth developed considerable leadership expertise and has managed thousands of events, including 11 years managing a venue.
+As an events practitioner, Ruth developed considerable leadership expertise and has managed thousands of events, including 11 years in operational management of a venue.
 In 2007, Ruth moved into teaching events management at the UK Centre for Events Management, and became a level leader, with pastoral responsibility for Level 5 and later for final year students.
 She led the successful development and delivery of the online Masters Course in Events Management in 2008, as well as being Course Leader 2009-2011 of the BA (Hons) Conference & Exhibition Management, and Course Leader of the BA (Hons) Events Management, and HND Events Management 2011-2014.

 Ruth is co-author of Event Planning & Management